Gulf Hammock WMA

 - Hunting with full automatic firearms, centerfire semi-automatic rifles having a magazine capable of holding more than 5 rounds, explosive or drug-injecting devices and set guns is prohibited.

 - The discharge of a firearm outside of periods open to hunting or in areas closed to hunting is prohibited per s.
 790.15 FS.

 - Hunting deer or wild hog with dogs is allowed only during the general gun season, and only in the dog hunt area (see map).

-- Hunting with dogs, other than bird dogs or waterfowl retrievers, is prohibited during small game season and in the still hunt area at all times.
+- Hunting with dogs, other than bird dogs or waterfowl retrievers, is prohibited in the still hunt area, except as allowed during small game season.

 - No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

 - Dogs on leashes may be used for trailing wounded game.

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.

 - Deer -